A Conservation Victory: The Giant Gartersnake is the Official State Snake of California!

 - Raising awareness.
 Raising awareness about the plight of the giant gartersnake can help to encourage people to take action to protect it.

-The giant gartersnake campaign art was designed by wildlife artist & muralist Joey Rose.
-The artwork for our giant gartersnake stickers was graciously designed by wildlife artist Claire Spiller.
+The Save The Snakes giant gartersnake campaign art and our giant gartersnake stickers were graciously designed by wildlife artist & muralist Joey Rose and wildlife artist Claire Spiller.